≡ Menu

 The Federation Cynologique is an organization that represents all Kennel Clubs outside of the United States and the UK.

-But those other dog breeds are generally larger than the Brussels Griffon considering they should only weight up to about 12 pounds and is will “feel” like a very “light” 12 pounds because they aren’t going to be “packed” with muscle (if that makes sense).
+But those other dog breeds are generally more significant than the Brussels Griffon, considering they should only weigh up to about 12 pounds and will “feel” like a very “light” 12 pounds because they aren’t going to be “packed” with muscle (if that makes sense).

-The Brussels Griffon is a very funny dog, and is always up to something.
-He’s also a crowd pleaser and is always looking to delight people with his antics.
+The Brussels Griffon is a hilarious dog and is always up to something.
+He’s also a crowd-pleaser, always looking to delight people with his antics.

 He is funny!

-Did we mention that he love kids yet?
+Did we mention that he loves kids yet?

-Because if not, they really do!
-In fact, it’s fair to say that the Brussels Griffon REALLY loves children and can get very attached to them.
+Because if not, they do!
+It’s fair to say that the Brussels Griffon loves children and can get very attached to them.
 He wants to be with kids all the time.
-And because he tends to be a bit “mischievous” at times, they make for a great playmates for kids of just about an age.
+And because he tends to be a bit “mischievous” sometimes, they make for a great playmate for kids about age.

 The only thing is he craves attention and can get upset when you ignore him.
-When he gets bored or feels that nobody is giving him any attention, he will start overturning the trash bin, chewing on shoes or doing things that make you tear out your hair in frustration!
+When he gets bored or feels nobody is giving him any attention, he will start overturning the trash bin, chewing on shoes, or doing things that make you tear out your hair in frustration!

-Also, he is bit of a Houdini and loves climbing over fences or digging through fences.
+Also, he is a bit of a Houdini and loves climbing over fences or digging through walls.
 He can make spectacular jumps and is very athletic.
-Which is a bit surprising but certainly adds to their appeal in our opinion (boring dogs are just that… boring)!
+This is a bit surprising but certainly adds to their appeal, in our opinion (boring dogs are just that… boring)!

 Training the Brussels Griffon…

-It is important to start training the Brussels Griffons from a very young age.
-Start by training him in dog sports such as obedience, agility, tracking and rally this way both you and he will learn what works and what your Griffon excels at.
+It is essential to start training the Brussels Griffons from a very young age.
+Start by teaching him dog sports such as obedience, agility, tracking, and rally.
+This way, you and he will learn what works and what your Griffon excels at.

 The Funny Thing About the Griffon…